lpenz/ghaction-packagecloud/README.md

   the OS and version, example: `reponame/ubuntu/precise`.
 That's better documented in https://packagecloud.io/docs#push_pkg
 - `files` has the files to upload.
-Also optional - if not defined, the action uses all `.deb` files under the current directory.
+Also optional - if not defined, the action uses all `.deb` and `.rpm` files under the current directory.

 Besides these parameters, the `package_cloud` script also needs the API Token to update the repository.
 You can get that from